 Clinical Trials Search at Vanderbilt-Ingram Cancer Center

-Web-Based Physical Activity Intervention in Improving Long Term Health in Children and Adolescents with Newly Diagnosed Acute Lymphoblastic Leukemia in First Remission
+Web-Based Physical Activity Intervention in Improving Long Term Health in Children and Adolescents with Cancer

 Multiple Cancer Types

-This randomized clinical trial studies how well web-based physical activity intervention works in improving long term health in children and adolescents with newly diagnosed acute lymphoblastic leukemia that shows a decrease in or disappearance of signs and symptoms.
+This randomized clinical trial studies how well web-based physical activity intervention works in improving long term health in children and adolescents with cancer.
 Regular physical activity after receiving treatment for cancer may help to maintain a healthy weight and improve energy levels and overall health.

 Pediatric Leukemia, Pediatrics